Sh4hYan/Sh4hYan/README.md

 ### 😄 Self Introduction

 - You can call me: `shah-yawn`  (Shayan)
-- ⚡ Fun fact: Nothing in the WORLD is really free!
+- ⚡ Nothing in the WORLD is really free!
 - 🎧 I love coding with music
 - 💬 I speak both code and words fluently!
 (Hahha)